Prince of Persia: The Sands of Time Remake is releasing next year

 The original Sands of Time was directed by Patrice Désilets, who went on to direct the first Assassin's Creed games before leaving Ubisoft in 2010 (after which their relationship gets complicated).
 Most recently, Désilets directed Ancestors: The Humankind Odyssey at his own studio, Panache Digital Games.

 The original's producer, Yannis Mallat, went on to run Ubisoft's Canadian studios, but resigned earlier this summer following allegations of workplace misconduct and harassment at those studios.
-The situation was the subject of an apology video featuring Ubisoft CEO Yves Guillemot, which was posted before today's Ubisoft Forward event.
+The situation was the subject of a recent apology from Ubisoft CEO Yves Guillemot, which was posted before today's Ubisoft Forward event.